 3. Third Party Password Manager Programs

 Third party programs are generally online accounts and/or apps that you purchase and usually pay a monthly fee.
 They are a secure way to save passwords in an encrypted vault online but if your senior loved one has trouble accessing those programs then it’s not a viable option.

-Some of the password manager programs that we recommend are…
+Some of the best password managers that we recommend are…

 - Last Pass